Confidentiality and Disclosure Guidelines for SIMA Proceedings

 Requesting Permission to Share Company-Specific Information

 In the course of a SIMA proceeding, counsel may submit exhibits with confidential information relating to companies other than their clients.
-Counsel with a valid Disclosure Undertaking may request permission from the Director of SIMA Operational Policy to share the confidential version of an exhibit with the company they are representing, where the information contained in the exhibit is specific to that company.
+Counsel with a valid Disclosure Undertaking may request permission from the Director of SIMA Policy Integration, Planning and Performance Division to share the confidential version of an exhibit with the company they are representing, where the information contained in the exhibit is specific to that company.

 Change of Counsel